 If you are interested in being placed on our service list, please complete our printable respite care application below and either mail or fax us.
 Head to our contact page here!

-Applications are reviewed on a monthly basis.
 If your application is approved, Maine Parkinson Society will contact you to initiate care services.